azriel91/peace/doc/src/ideas.md

 Perhaps there should be a `(dest_parameters, Item::State)` current state, and a `(src_parameters, Item::State)` goal state.
 That makes sense for file downloads if we care about cleaning up the previous `dest_path`, to move a file to the new `dest_path`.

 Or, all dest parameters should be in `Item::State`, because that's what's needed to know if something needs to change.

+Another thought:

+`states_*.yaml` should store this per item:

+* params used for apply
+* values resolved for those params
+* current state

+Also see 8.

 </div>
 </details>